 Sometimes all the environmental challenges we are facing can feel overwhelming.
 And when I get discouraged, I remember these words from an old Apple “Think Different” commercial:

-Before I was a race car driver, I was a biology graduate from the University of California in San Diego, and I am really just your typical recycling, composting, tree-hugging, vegetarian hippie chick that just happens to drive race cars.
+Before Leilani Münter was a race car driver, she was a biology graduate.
+She graduated from the University of California in San Diego.
+You know she is really just your typical recycling, composting, tree-hugging, vegetarian hippie chick.
+Yet she’s once that also just happens to drive race cars.

-While attending college I worked as a volunteer at a wildlife rescue and rehabilitation center.
-I picked up racing cars in 2001 and spent six years working my way up the NASCAR ranks.
+So while attending college, Leilani worked as a volunteer at a wildlife rescue and rehabilitation center.
+I picked up racing cars in 2001.
+Also I spent six years working my way up the NASCAR ranks.
 During this time I also worked as a race instructor and correspondent for NASCAR.
 Now, I am doing great things and loving every minute of it.

 By all reckoning, the bumblebee is aerodynamically unsound and shouldn’t be able to fly.
-Yet, the little bee gets those wings going like a turbo-jet and flies to every plant its chubby little body can land on to collect all the nectar it can hold.
+Yet, the little bee gets those wings going like a turbo-jet and flies.
+Flies to every plant its chubby little body can land on to.
+Then collect all the nectar it can hold.
 Bumblebees are the most persistent creatures.
 They don’t know they can’t fly, so they just keep buzzing around.

 GLG: OK, when did you feel that you should connect the racing car industry to the green economy?

 LM: Over the past 8 years as I raced my way up the racing ranks, I was becoming increasingly concerned, like the rest of the world, about the damage being done to our environment.
 As a driver, I knew I had an unusual opportunity to speak to the 100 million race fans across the United States.
 Auto racing is the number one spectator sport in America.
 It is number two on television, second only to the NFL.
 More people tune into watch racing than basketball, baseball and hockey combined.
 And 18 of the top 20 attended sporting events in the United States are auto races.
-Imagine 75 million NASCAR fans recycling their cans, 30 million IndyCar fans using energy efficient light bulbs, and 100 million US race fans using canvas grocery bags – no more paper, no more plastic.
+Imagine 75 million NASCAR fans recycling their cans.
+30 million IndyCar fans using energy efficient light bulbs.
+As well as 100 million US race fans using canvas grocery bags.
+That’s no more paper, no more plastic.
 Small changes, multiplied by millions, make a big difference.

 LM: I am very interested in electric cars.
 In fact, I did a photo shoot during my recent Project Green Search competition for America’s next green model and spokesperson.
 While I love electric cars, I know that we need to transition away from fuels and that is a process.
 That is why I am now powering my car with renewable energy sources and believe that with my voice, I can help transition our NASCAR fleet to electric drive technologies.
 Check out my new ride, powered by renewable energy!